IrascibleBasil/pharis-mod-list/modlist.md

 ### [OAAB - Foyada Mamaea](https://www.nexusmods.com/morrowind/mods/46424)
 Completely overhauls Foyada Mamaea.

-Only the assets are needed, use the plugin from **BCOM - Patches**.
+Only the assets are needed, use the plugin from **Beautiful Cities of Morrowind - Patches**.

 Hide or Delete:
 ```